-- Sites should be those identified as 'Club Sites' (recommendation d) for new clubs (i.e. not those with a Borough wide significance) but which offer development potential.
-For established clubs which have proven success in terms of self management 'Key Centres' are also appropriate. - As a priority, sites should acquire capital investment to improve (which can be attributed to the presence of a Clubmark/Charter Standard club). - Sites should be leased with the intention that investment can be sourced to contribute towards improvement of the site.

-An NGB/Council representative should sit on a management committee for each site leased to a club.
+Club Site Clubs should have Clubmark/FA Charter Sites should be those identified as 'Club.
+Standard accreditation award.
+Sites' (recommendation d) for new clubs (i.e. not those with a Borough wide Clubs commit to meeting demonstrable significance) but which offer development local demand and show pro-active potential.
+For established clubs which commitment to developing school-club have proven success in terms of selflinks. management 'Key Centres' are also Clubs are sustainable, both in a financial appropriate. sense and via their internal management As a priority, sites should acquire capital structures in relation to recruitment and investment to improve (which can be retention policy for both players and attributed to the presence of a volunteers.
+Clubmark/Charter Standard club).
+Ideally, clubs should have already Sites should be leased with the intention identified (and received an agreement in that investment can be sourced to principle) any match funding required for contribute towards improvement of the initial capital investment identified.
+Clubs have processes in place to ensure An NGB/Council representative should sit capacity to maintain sites to the existing, on a management committee for each or better, standards. site leased to a club.